This article was last updated on April 17

-Marketwatch had an interesting series looking at the pros and cons of buying a house this year.
-Given I have commenced my own home buying process, it was a very timely piece, as I am sure it was for many others who are thinking of buying (or even selling) a home in year ahead.
-However before pulling the trigger on your purchase you need to consider the case for buying now versus waiting for conditions to improve.
+Before pulling the trigger on buying your house you need to consider the case for buying now versus waiting for conditions to improve.
 In current market conditions there is a strong case for either side of the argument.
 Here’s why you should buy a house this year:

 - Affordability is better than ever : According to the National Association of Realtors’ housing affordability index, homes were more affordable in December than at any other point since the group started the index in 1970.
 Housing prices are down and mortgage rates remain low, but home buyers should be aware that they’re in it for the long haul because prices are unlikely to rise anytime soon.
-Moody’s predicted that house prices will stabilize by the end of this year, while the Case-Shiller house price index predicted home prices will fall another 11% from the fourth quarter of 2008.
-However always talk to local agents and recent buyers (as opposed to national indicators) to really determine housing and price trends in your area.
+8. However always talk to local agents and recent buyers (as opposed to national indicators) to really determine housing and price trends in your area.

 - You have a large inventory to choose from: In many places it is taking months to sell a home, creating loads of quality inventory – from new homes to existing homes to short sales and foreclosures.
 A large selection gives buyers more choices and drives down prices (basic supply and demand in play).
 And home sellers have gotten the picture by offering great incentives like paying closing costs or throwing in new appliances to close the deal.